danmbrown/city-of-whispers/Playbooks/Vault.md

 >*The city hums with activity, but without your patronage, it would come to a screeching halt.*

+## Map Elements
+In your first session, add an element to the map that represents the city's wealth or former glory.
+Here are some ideas:

+- A monument to the city's (former) renown
+- A major financial institution
+- A club frequented by the aristocracy
+- A formerly wealthy neighborhood in transition

+At any time, you may mark Heat to add another element to the map.

 ## Moves
 ### Wealth and Influence (Required)